Preserving local history

 Organized in 2000, Wakefield Heritage Organization is dedicated to preserving and maintaining the local history of Wakefield, Nebraska.
-Because much of Wakefield's history and culture is contained in its older buildings, we currently maintain three heritage sites in and around Wakefield.
+Because much of Wakefield's history and culture is contained in its older buildings, we currently maintain two heritage sites, Graves Library Museum and the Wakefield Train Depot.
 These properties provide today's Wakefield citizens with important links to the lives of previous generations.

 The Wakefield Heritage Organization is a non-profit organization located in Wakefield, Nebraska.
 All contributions to the organization are deductible for federal income, estate, and gift purposes.